-Technical CompetenceGraduates will have the proficiency in mathematics, science and engineering necessary to apply these disciplines to the solution of problems encountered in modern electrical engineering practice.
+Technical CompetenceGraduates will apply their technical skills in mathematics, science and engineering to the solution of complex problems encountered in modern electrical engineering practice.

-Graduates will have the ability to model, analyze, design and experimentally evaluate components or systems that achieve desired technical specifications subject to the reality of economic constraints.
+Graduates will model, analyze, design and experimentally evaluate components or systems that achieve desired technical specifications subject to the reality of economic constraints.

-Professional DevelopmentGraduates will have the professional skills necessary to compete effectively in a world of rapid technological change as well as to assume leadership roles within industrial, entrepreneurial, academic or governmental environments in the broad context of electrical engineering.
+Professional DevelopmentGraduates will compete effectively in a world of rapid technological change and assume leadership roles within industrial, entrepreneurial, academic or governmental environments in the broad context of electrical engineering.

-Graduates who have chosen an appropriate plan of study will be capable of professional redirection into such diverse fields as medicine, business, law, computer science, multimedia and music through graduate-level studies and the process of lifelong learning.
+Some graduates who choose to redirect their careers will be employed in diverse fields such as healthcare, business, law, computer science, multimedia and music through graduate-level studies and the process of lifelong learning.

-Citizenship in the Global CommunityGraduates will have the capabilities and communication skills necessary to function effectively both as individuals and as members of multidisciplinary teams in a diverse global economy.
+Citizenship in the Global CommunityGraduates will use their communication skills to function effectively both as individuals and as members of multidisciplinary and multicultural teams in a diverse global economy.

 Bachelor of Science in Electrical EngineeringThe requirement for the degree is 131 units.
 A cumulative scholarship average of C (2.0) is required for: (a) all courses taken at USC; (b) all courses taken within the Department of Electrical Engineering; (c) all upper division courses taken within the Department of Electrical Engineering.
 See also the common requirements for undergraduate degrees section.

 |WRIT 140*||Writing and Critical Reasoning||4|